MissiveMaven(or Ilona) is a member in United States of America . She has been a member for over 11 years (4,140 days).

 From countries formerly of the Soviet Union: I would love vintage Soviet propaganda postcards, particularly animal illustrations

 ++I also love postage stamps!
 If you could use interesting and pretty stamps, I would really appreciate the effort.

 Religious items, including photos of churches or shrines

 I am Jewish.
+I am not Christian.
 I do not celebrate Easter or Christmas.
 I do not want to receive religious cards: thank you in advance for respecting that.

 My beloved spouse is a writer.
 His novel Revolutionary was published in 2014, and is a fictionalized account of his real-life ancestor, Deborah Samson, who in 1782 ran away from home and disguised herself as a man in order to fight in the continental army for American independence.
 If you like to read fiction or historical fiction, check it out here: http://alexmyerswriting.com/the-book/

 I am also bisexual and a passionate supporter of LGBTQ issues and equal rights.
 My husband is transgender, and was featured on a PBS story: http://www.pbs.org/newshour/bb/quiet-revolution-behind-word-transgender/?utm_source=facebook&utm_medium=pbsofficial&utm_campaign=newshour